kiSmetZz28/CESAL/README.md

 One command runs the whole framework: Q-BAT scores every event on the edge, the Mahalanobis policy escalates the most uncertain 10%, the 81-model BAT ensemble re-evaluates those, and the two are merged into the final prediction.
 The cloud stage is spawned as a `cesal-cloud` subprocess automatically — you never switch environments by hand.

-**What it prints.** Every step states its inputs, what it is doing and its outcome, and the run closes with precision / recall / F1 for the edge-only, cloud-only and collaborative predictions — the three rows of [Table 3](#log-based-incident-detection-table-3), scored under the point-adjustment protocol the paper uses.
+**What it prints.** Every step states its inputs, what it is doing and its outcome, and the run closes with precision / recall / F1 for two of the three [Table 3](#log-based-incident-detection-table-3) rows — **Edge** (Q-BAT alone) and **Hybrid** (CESAL, after cloud verification), scored under the point-adjustment protocol the paper uses.
+The cloud-only row comes from [Evaluate the ensemble](#evaluate-the-ensemble), which scores the BAT ensemble on its own.

 **What it writes** to `outputs/<dataset>/`: